aemirbosnak/BilGit/README.md

 If you don't have an account (most probably you don't), create an account <br />
 Then come back to the login page and enter your informations <br />
 Congratulations!
 You are in the app :) <br />
-If you're using an AVD, we recommend you to close your location services before turning down your AVD
+If you're using an AVD, we recommend you to close your location services from the settings tab before turning down your AVD

 ### Dependencies
 ``'com.google.firebase:firebase-auth'``